cannodan000/OpenMC/README.md

 To join the server, the IP is `coming soon`

 #How does it work?
 Simple!
 If you want to, let's say, add a plugin.
-Simply fork this repo, add the plugin to the "server" folder and submit a pull request.
+Simply fork this repo, add the plugin to the `server` folder and submit a pull request.

 If enough people in the community agree that your pull request is a valuable pull request, then it will be merged into the repo and downloaded onto the server within 24 hours.